2021 Mnet Asian Music Awards

 The 2021 Mnet Asian Music Awards ceremony, also known as 2021 MAMA, organized by CJ E&M and broadcast through its music channel Mnet, took place live on December 11, 2021.
 The ceremony was held at CJ ENM Contents World in Paju, South Korea.
 The theme for the ceremony was titled as "Make Some Noise".
-The ceremony was the 23rd in the show's history.
+The ceremony was the 23rd in the show's history, and the last to be named as the "Mnet Asian Music Awards," as the show rebranded for the following edition.

 Background

 On July 20, 2021, it was reported by Ilgan Sports the ceremony is undergoing discussion to be held in Hong Kong despite the ongoing pandemic and travel restrictions.
 On September 7, it was announced the ceremony would be held at CJ ENM Contents World in Paju, South Korea.
 This will be the second consecutive year, the ceremony will take place in South Korea only.

 On October 13, Mnet announced that Lee Hyori will be hosting the ceremony.
 She will be the first female host for Mnet Asian Music Awards.
 In addition, Mnet also announced that the theme of the ceremony titled as "Make Some Noise".
 Mnet also announced that it will be airing a 7-episode special documentary titled "MAMA: The Original K-pop Awards" from October 28, to celebrate the 12th anniversary of the Mnet Asian Music Awards.
 According to video teaser posted on Mnet's Twitter, the documentary is expected to feature interviews from Psy, Park Jin-young, Exo's Kai, Twice's Nayeon, Sana, and Jihyo, Mamamoo's Hwasa, Stray Kids, Super Junior, Shinee, and 2NE1.

 On November 16, a global press conference was held.
 It was revealed that the awards ceremony will be an offline event with a limited audience in accordance with government disease prevention guidelines.
 South Korean-based company, Samil PwC, will be auditing the ceremony.
 Mnet also announced additional performers including British singer-songwriter Ed Sheeran, the 8 crews of Street Woman Fighter, a reunion stage of Wanna One, and a collaboration stage between members of top fourth-generation K-pop groups.

 On December 9, Mnet announced the 2021 MAMA Ambassadors.
 Rain, Song Joong-ki, Ed Sheeran and Han Ye-ri will deliver the key values that made K-content globally loved by global audiences.
 On December 11, Mnet released a special album titled, "Do the dance", performed by Lee Hyori on music streaming platforms.